Study in the UK - Across the Pond Canada

 Dreaming about this one stage in my life for the past few years and having it come to fruition as I arrived in London, this was a new beginning and chapter of my life.
 I know, it sounds pretty climatic and it was (I’d like to think so).
 While saying goodbyes to my family and friends was difficult, the biggest challenge in moving countries was surprisingly not obtaining the visa or the first few days at university – it was about my outlook on this new move.
 Personally, moving to London was more than just an educational decision, I wanted to study abroad for the memories and new experiences that it would entail.
 As such, I learned that you have to be genuinely excited and open for this new change!

 At last, I made it to Hogwarts to study in a 3 year LLB program!
-Jokes aside, Royal Holloway has been PuneetUK1known to be to one of the most beautiful campuses in the UK and there is no contesting that (check out the pictures below).
+Jokes aside, Royal Holloway has been known to be to one of the most beautiful campuses in the UK and there is no contesting that.
 The first few days consisted of setting up my bank account and going back and forth to potential private accommodations around the university campus area.
 Once I secured a room, I gave myself a few days to do touristy things (eat lots of food at local markets) and buy the essentials for my bedroom and the kitchen.
-I do recommend that students arriving the next Autumn to frequently check Spare Room and or Rightmove to have an idea of what rent would look like and whether or not it would make more sense to live in the school provided accommodations.
+I do recommend that students arriving the next Autumn to frequently check Spare Room and or Rightmove to have an idea of what rent would look like and whether or not it would make more sense to live in the school provided accommodations

 << Go back